Do you love coffee?

 (Fair Trade International)

 For many, coffee is just a beverage, but for the majority of people, it is a source of energy, emotion, mood, and even love.
 Coffee, particularly for the inhabitants of the United States, is an essential component of their daily routine.
-A cup of properly made coffee, whether purchased from a coffee shop or produced at home, provides consolation to those who are weary.
-When they are feeling down, they just go for their favorite cup of coffee to feel euphoric and energized.
+A cup of freshly brewed coffee, whether purchased from a coffee shop or made at home, can bring solace to those who are tired.
+They simply reach for their favorite cup of coffee when they are feeling depressed to feel ecstatic and energized.
 This is not a fictitious tale; rather, they are facts that have been shown by statistics to be true, namely that coffee is the most popular beverage among people in the United States.
 The love of coffee is universal among Americans, regardless of color, age group, or location in the nation.
 In fact, the love of coffee transcends all boundaries.

-It is because of the consumers of this wonderful beverage that coffee shop companies have established a name for themselves all over the globe.
+Coffee shop firms have made a name for themselves all over the world thanks to the customers of this delightful beverage.
 Coffee industry did not see a significant decline in covid-19 as compared to other company sectors, even though their online customers grew throughout the year.
 If you are interested in being a part of our company, be prepared for intense competition as well as significant growth opportunities.
-If you are just interested in reading statistics, take a cup of coffee since we have a lot to say about statistics.
+If all you want to do is read statistics, get a cup of coffee because we have a lot to say about statistics.

 Q1: Is coffee gaining popularity among teenagers?